esqyap/yy_team01_colorectal-cancer_STAT540_2015_mirror/analysis_reports/04limma/limma.md

 ## Summary
 Guys, I hate to say this but we have a problem.
-Perhaps, we should pool our normal samples together given that they cluster together in the unsupervised hierarchical clustering.
+I think we have two options.
+We could either pool our normal samples together given that they cluster together in the unsupervised hierarchical clustering or we could downsize the cancer and adenoma samples.